harlyq/aframe-mesh-particles-component/README.md

 **geoName** - object3D name used for the particle geometry (*string*) default mesh

+**geoNumber** - each particle is based upon a single mesh, however there may be multiple meshes defined in an object3D. this number determines which mesh to use.
+1 for the 1st mesh, 2 for the second etc (*number*) default 1

 **lifeTime** - range for maximum age of each particle (*number range*) default 1

 **position** - range for offseting the initial particle position in local coordinates (*vec3 range*) default 0 0 0